darakcheev00/WeTransfer_helper/README.md

 - Source directory: single folder where all downloaded unzipped WeTransfer folders are.
 - Destination director: folder into which the files will be transfered.

-Folders can be dragged into the the terminal instead of manually entering path.
+Folders can be drag-and-dropped into the the terminal instead of manually entering path.

 **Note**